Frequently Asked Questions And Answers

 Our National Teams will compete at a high level both at tournaments and during practices.
 We expect that players focus solely on school and volleyball at this level during Club Season due to the intensity of the practices and tournaments the team attends.

-Grey teams are for beginners and less experienced players who desire to practice regularly and compete at a local level.
-We minimize the number tournaments that our 12u and Grey level teams attend as a means to focus on their development of skills and to not overwhelm beginner players with extended seasons.
+The Developmental teams are for beginners and less experienced players who desire to practice regularly and participate in tournaments.
+We minimize the number of tournaments for this level to focus on their overall development of skills at this level and help them to learn the game of volleyball.
 The goal is to teach them the sport and support them as they begin to learn and play competitive volleyball.
 We aim to enhance each player’s skill and work towards better competition play throughout the season.
-Grey level teams will travel within the Houston-metro area and surrounding suburbs.
+Developmental teams will travel within the Houston-metro area and surrounding suburbs.

-Our White level teams are our local/area teams.
-White level teams will participate in tournaments located in the Houston-metro area and surrounding suburbs.
-We aim to enhance each player’s skill and work towards better competition play throughout the season.
-Within our local program, we work with player’s who may also have other outside activities as a part of their schedules.
+Our Local level teams will participate in tournaments located in the greater Houston-metro area and surrounding suburbs.
+We aim to grow each player’s skill level and work towards better competition play throughout the season.
+While we are able to work with players who have outside activities at this level, we expect players to attend most practices at this level.
+Practice attendance is important so that they players can increase their volleyball skills..

 Q: What is the difference between club volleyball and recreational volleyball?